AleRoss97/epaper/README.md

 - app_DisplayImage.o: displays the image "prova.bmp" to the display.
 Must be of the right size, if not an error is generated.

+- app_GraphicTest.o: displays a moving square on the display

+- app_TestButtonsLeds.o: uses directly i2c to test buttons and leds

 ## Issues

 Opened issues:

-- Reading from the display always reads 0 - This is not a big issue since no values need to be red from the display, however **this makes the self test fail** but everything else works ok.
+- SPI might always read 0

+## Unsupported

+- Fast update on the inky phat display

 ## Work in progress

 This i'm working on and eventually do and update:

-- Fast update - I ported python code to c++ to implement this.
+- Niente

 ## Useful links